Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 Clearly, Figure~\ref{Figure:HK_Uniform}(b) approximates Figure~\ref{Figure:HK_CAD}(a), which displays the exact region.
 In Figure \ref{Figure:HK_Uniform}(b) the sub-boxes that cross the thick line separating the yellow and white regions in Figure~\ref{Figure:HK_CAD}(a) have an orange-like color, because the sub-box contains parameters with both one and three positive steady states.
 By making the size of the sub-boxes smaller, we would get more accurate approximations of Figure~\ref{Figure:HK_CAD}(a).

 Figure~\ref{Figure:HK_Uniform}(c) has been found using the bisect strategy.
-In order to have a precision of at least $0.5$, \eqref{eq:stop_precision} gives that $4$ bisections are (at most) required for each parameter.
+For the minimal box length to be at most $0.5$, \eqref{eq:stop_precision} gives that $4$ bisections are (at most) required for each parameter.
 The process took 52 seconds, computed 111 integrals and returned 56 sub-boxes.

 This example illustrates how the Kac-Rice formula can be used to approximate the parameter region.
 The advantage is that the numerical integrals we need to compute require, in principle, less computer power than performing CAD.